 Domestic violence is also a criminal offense.
 If you have been charged with domestic violence, you can face life-altering penalties and a stigma for the rest of your life.
 Do not assume that a domestic violence charge is “no big deal” – it is a big deal and if you are facing one, you should start working on your defense with an experienced criminal defense lawyer as soon as possible.

 At its core, domestic violence is about control.
-An individual might use one or more tactic to control his or her partner for his or her own benefit.
-A component that is present in nearly all cases of domestic violence is isolation of the victim.
+An individual might use one or more tactics to control his or her partner for his or her own benefit.
+A component that is present in nearly all cases of domestic violence is the isolation of the victim.
 If your partner discourages you from having relationships with your family and friends, you could be in an abusive relationship.